natalieagus/50005/docs/Problem Set/03-processes.md

 <p>In contrast, thread switching is lighter because threads within the same process share the same memory space.
 Only the CPU registers, program counter, and stack pointer need to be saved and restored.
 No virtual memory remapping is required, and in many implementations, thread context switching can happen entirely in user space without a system call.</p>

 <p>When it comes to communication, <strong>threads share memory</strong> by default, enabling direct access to shared variables or buffers.
-In contrast, <strong>processes must use IPC mechanisms</strong> like pipes, message queues, or shared memory segments, which require coordination and system calls — adding latency and overhead.</p>
+In contrast, <strong>processes must use IPC mechanisms</strong> like pipes, message queues, or shared memory segments, which require coordination and system calls,  adding latency and overhead.</p>

 <p>These differences make <strong>threads ideal for high-throughput, fine-grained parallelism</strong>, while processes are better suited for fault isolation and secure compartmentalization.
 System designers must weigh these trade-offs when building scalable, concurrent applications.</p>
 </p></div><br>